kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 #### Before you begin

 Run the following command to install the KFP SDK with the additional Docker dependency:

 ```shell
 pip install --pre kfp[all]
 ```

 #### Build a containerized component

-To build a containerized component, use the following convenience command in the KFP CLI:
+To build a containerized component, use the following convenience command in the KFP CLI.
+Using this command, you can build an image with all the source code found in `COMPONENTS_DIRECTORY`.
+The command uses the component found in the directory as the component runtime entrypoint.

 ```shell
 kfp component build [OPTIONS] [COMPONENTS_DIRECTORY] [ARGS]...
 ```

-Using this command, you can build an image with all the source code found in `COMPONENTS_DIRECTORY`.
-The command uses the component found in the directory as the component runtime entrypoint.

 For example: